Subtraction in Excel (Table of Content)

 - It should always begin with an equal sign (=).

 - The formula is entered in a cell where you want the result to appear.

-- Subtraction sign in excel is the dash (-) which is an arithmetic operator
+- The subtraction sign in excel is the dash (-) which is an arithmetic operator.

 An advantage of using a cell reference

-- When cell references are used instead of the actual data or number in a formula.
-Later, the cell reference data in the formula can be replaced or changed to get the desired output.
-In this scenario, here you do not have to write a complete formula once again.
-Results of the formula update automatically when the cell reference or data changes.
+- When cell references are used instead of the actual data or number in a formula, later, the cell reference data in the formula can be replaced or changed to get the desired output.
+In this scenario here, you do not have to write a complete formula once again.
+Instead, results of the formula update automatically when the cell reference or data changes.